rverdile/zest/release/docs/ContainerContainerPushRepositoryResponse.md

 `func (o *ContainerContainerPushRepositoryResponse) UnsetManifestSigningService()`

 UnsetManifestSigningService ensures that no value is present for ManifestSigningService, not even an explicit nil
-### GetLatestVersionHref

-`func (o *ContainerContainerPushRepositoryResponse) GetLatestVersionHref() string`

-GetLatestVersionHref returns the LatestVersionHref field if non-nil, zero value otherwise.

-### GetLatestVersionHrefOk

-`func (o *ContainerContainerPushRepositoryResponse) GetLatestVersionHrefOk() (*string, bool)`

-GetLatestVersionHrefOk returns a tuple with the LatestVersionHref field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetLatestVersionHref

-`func (o *ContainerContainerPushRepositoryResponse) SetLatestVersionHref(v string)`

-SetLatestVersionHref sets LatestVersionHref field to given value.

-### HasLatestVersionHref

-`func (o *ContainerContainerPushRepositoryResponse) HasLatestVersionHref() bool`

-HasLatestVersionHref returns a boolean if a field has been set.

-### GetPulpHref

-`func (o *ContainerContainerPushRepositoryResponse) GetPulpHref() string`

-GetPulpHref returns the PulpHref field if non-nil, zero value otherwise.

-### GetPulpHrefOk

-`func (o *ContainerContainerPushRepositoryResponse) GetPulpHrefOk() (*string, bool)`

-GetPulpHrefOk returns a tuple with the PulpHref field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetPulpHref

-`func (o *ContainerContainerPushRepositoryResponse) SetPulpHref(v string)`

-SetPulpHref sets PulpHref field to given value.

-### HasPulpHref

-`func (o *ContainerContainerPushRepositoryResponse) HasPulpHref() bool`

-HasPulpHref returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)